Neosaxitoxin: Mechanism of action

-NSTX and other site 1 blockers have high affinity (very low dissociation constant) and high specificity for Nav channels.
-The action of NSTX produces minimal effect on cardiac Nav, where it exhibits about 20–60 fold lesser affinity than in Nav channels from rat skeletal muscle and rat brain.
-Most data emphasize the role of "STX resistant" Nav channel 1.5 in human heart.
+NSTX and other site 1 blockers have high affinity (very low dissociation constant) and high specificity for NaV channels.
+The action of NSTX produces minimal effect on cardiac NaV channels, exhibiting around 20–60 fold less affinity than NaV channels in skeletal muscle and the brain of rats.
+Most data emphasize the role of "STX resistant" NaV channel 1.5 in human heart muscles.

-Toxins such as neosaxitoxin and tetrodotoxin have less affinity for most cardiac Nav channels than for most Nav channels in nerve tissue.
-Moreover, NSTX is so active on nerve Nav channel than is roughly a million-fold more potent than lidocaine.
+Toxins such as neosaxitoxin and tetrodotoxin have a lower affinity for most cardiac Nav channels than nerve tissue Nav channels.
+Moreover, the affinity of NSTX for nerve Nav channels exhibits a potency roughly a million-fold that of lidocaine.

 Effects on humans

 This mechanism of action can produce two well known kinds of effects in humans:

 Toxic effect, associated to plasmatic levels of NSTX

 It can be approximately described using one of the classical model of neurotoxic disease, known from ancient times as red tide, the most harmful algal bloom (HAB).
 This well known clinical model is the "paralytic shellfish poisoning".

 Of course, there are great differences between different algal blooms, because of the mix of species included in each HAB, usually related to environmental conditions; because of the levels and quality of PSTs produced in each HAB, that may be modulated by concurrent microorganism; and, last but not least, because of the specific properties of each kind of PST, for example: